samuelololol/gtktemplate/README.markdown

 Simple Gtk Application template
 ===============================

-+ Gtk+ with C program

-    Source Files is spilt to mutliple instance as method of glade2
+Source Files is spilt to mutliple instances as the way glade2 does.

++ gtk+/ with C program
++ gtkmm/ with C++ program